How To Start An LLC in Indiana

-The Limited Liability Company (LLC) is a smart entity choice for many start-up businesses.
+The Limited Liability Company (LLC) is a popular entity structure for many businesses starting in Indiana.
 The LLC provides personal liability protection and has the potential to save money on taxes.
-With a little research, you can learn how to form an LLC in Indiana without an attorney.
+With our guide, you can learn how to form an LLC in Indiana without an attorney.

-Unlike a sole proprietorship or partnership where the small business owner can be held personally liable for lawsuits against the business, the LLC is a separate legal structure, protecting for the business owner’s personal assets from the business.
+Unlike a sole proprietorship or partnership, where the small business owner can be held personally liable for lawsuits against the business, the LLC is a separate legal structure that protects separates the business owner’s personal assets from the business.
 If the business is sued, the owner’s personal assets are generally safe.

-The name of the LLC must include one of the following designators at the end of the business name:
+The name of the LLC must include one of the following designators (words or abbreviations) at the end of the business name:

 – Limited Liability Company